 What data is available through INSIGHT?

-Thirty datasets will be available early in 2021 via the HDR Innovation Gateway.
+Up to thirty datasets from INSIGHT will soon be available via the HDR Innovation Gateway.
 These span many areas of eye health and include varying levels and types of data based on individual patient records.
 The data includes ophthalmic imaging, visual field tests and other clinical data.

 Existing data has been collected from patients at Moorfields Eye Hospital in London – one of the world’s leading centres for eye care, research and education – and University Hospitals Birmingham – one of the UK’s largest acute NHS Trusts and a leader in digital healthcare.